techearl.com · since 2014

 One of the biggest challenges I faced was keeping my content decoupled from the platform I was using.
 The structure and formatting of my writing would often get tied to the specific CMS or framework, making it hard to maintain or repurpose.

-Eventually, I found a workable solution with Markdown.
-While it's not perfect — you can't do much in terms of formatting — it gave me a way to separate content from the platform.
-To push its boundaries, I adopted Markdown eXtended (MDX), which gave me more control over the presentation while keeping the content portable.
-Now, I can write in a way that feels clean, future-proof, and adaptable to other systems when needed.
+Markdown isn't perfect (you can't do much in terms of formatting), but it gave me a way to separate content from the platform.
+To push its boundaries I adopted Markdown eXtended (MDX), which gave me more control over presentation while keeping the content portable.
+Now I can write in a way that feels clean, future-proof, and easy to move to another system if I ever need to.

 Currently, I'm using Next.js.
 I wanted the flexibility of React to create components and found Next.js to be the best backend to achieve my goals.
-Naturally, I tried GatsbyJS before settling on Next.js — I loved GatsbyJS, but Next.js fit better for my needs.
+Naturally, I tried GatsbyJS before settling on Next.js.
+I loved GatsbyJS, but Next.js fit better for my needs.
 Using MDX with Next.js, however, came with its own set of challenges.
 I added ShikiJS for syntax highlighting, which complicated things further.
-Even now, with Next.js 15 in December 2024, the MDX documentation is practically useless for a setup like mine.
+Even now, on Next.js 16, the MDX documentation is practically useless for a setup like mine.
 But here we are.

-The main purpose of this blog is to share my knowledge of software development and DevOps — from my perspective, using the tools I rely on daily.
-It's also a practical resource for me — a central repository where I can quickly find and copy-paste commands or code snippets.
-I want to take this a step further, allowing visitors to edit a code block or tweak a parameter and have those changes persist via localStorage if they choose to.
-For me, this would eliminate the need to sift through countless text files or retype long terminal commands.
+The main purpose of this blog is to share my knowledge of software development and DevOps, from my perspective, using the tools I rely on daily.
+It's also a practical resource for me, a central repository where I can quickly find and copy-paste commands or code snippets.